TheDailySpank/gitterdunn/readme.md

   - Occurs once, on the [day] of the month (0-31)
 - Y-[day]
   - Occurs once, on the [day] of the year (0-366)

+### Hot-keys, hot-keys, hot-keys!
+I'm not sure why everyone needs to make everyting require a mouse to operate these days, but one of the design goals to to make it so that nearly all, if not all, use of Gitterdunn can be done without the use of a pointer.

+The idea is that even though it's a web-page, you can quickly [ALT]/[CMD]-[TAB] to it, then type what you need to type and be done all within one hotkey and no more than two presses of [TAB]